The thief comes only to steal and kill and destroy;

 We read verses like John 16:33.
 “These things I have spoken to you, so that in Me you may have peace, In the world you have tribulation, but take courage; I have overcome the world.”
 All we ever focus on is “in the world you have tribulation,” since that is how we live day in and day out.

-Just as Jesus’ power came through the cross, I believe that it is in our cross that we, too, will attain the power to live this kind of life that is to be envied by the world.
+Just as this power came through the ultimate sacrifice, the cross, I believe that it is in our cross that we, too, will attain the power to live this kind of life that is to be envied by the world.
 Our lives are to be a life that will illuminate the darkness in today’s world; a life that becomes a beacon of light to guide the lives of women who are lost in darkness.
 In the midst of their darkness, our light can point the way to the One who can give them their own abundant life.
 “For whatever is born of God overcomes the world; and this is the victory that has overcome the world—our faith” (1 John 5:4).

 May you never forget that “You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world” (1 John 4:4).